 6 Click the customer table in the Tables list box.

-This opens the table and lists its columns as shown in the illustration below.
+This opens the table and lists its columns.
 For this DataWindow, you will select four columns.

 7 Click id, fname, and Iname in the Columns list box in the order listed.
 Scroll down the list and click company_name.